ChloeSAPage/show-us-your-contents-frontend/README.md

-# Project 3 - example front-end
+# Project 3 front-end

-This is an example front-end application for project 3.
+This is the front-end application for project 3.

 It allows users to register, log in, and manage their collections of things.